MYTHS OF CREATION

 |

-the exact count of World Ages preceding our own also differed from people to people & from tradition to tradition.
-While Four periods or stages figured most frequently (the Golden, Silver, Bronze, & Iron Ages, & the like), quantities ranging from Three to Seven were also commonly attested.
-In other places, however, these longer sequences were reduced to a more simple binary contrast: Before & After; Then & Now; the old Golden Age of Saturn & the new present time of Jupiter.
+While Four periods or stages figured most frequently (the Golden, Silver, Bronze, and Iron Ages, and the like), quantities ranging from Three to Seven were also commonly attested.
+In other places, however, these longer sequences were reduced to a more simple binary contrast: Before and After; Then and Now; the old Golden Age of Saturn and the new present time of Jupiter.
 We also find, furthermore, a number of discrepancies regarding the specific sequence of cosmogonic destructions out of which new creations unfolded.
-In addition, the basic sum totals of the catastrophic events falling between the Ages recalled by different peoples were also at variance — w/ some cultures citing only One or Two events while others asserted Several regularly reoccurring episodes. — Disasters in which a great Flood formed a more or less prominent part, for example, more often than not accounted for Three of the specific intervening ‘Breaking Points’ between these Ages — although some cultures testified to more, or less . . . |
+In addition, the basic sum totals of the catastrophic events falling between the Ages recalled by different peoples were also at variance — with some cultures citing only One or Two events while others asserted Several regularly reoccurring episodes. — Disasters in which a great Flood formed a more or less prominent part, for example, more often than not accounted for Three of the specific intervening ‘Breaking Points’ between these Ages — although some cultures testified to more, or less. . . . |